Zer0xTJ/GodotMattohaLobbySystem/README.md

 ## Custom Server Middleware

-To create your custom Server middleware, go to MyLobbyManager scene, and under `MattohaClient`, add new node.
+To create your custom Server middleware, go to MyLobbyManager scene, and under `MattohaServer`, add new node.
 Now attach a new script and call it `CustomServerMiddleware` the class snippet as following :

 ```csharp